About Solana Accounts and Token Permissions

-About Solana account permissions
+About Solana Account Permissions

 What is a Solana Account?
 On the Solana blockchain, an account is the core unit for storing data.
 You can think of it as a "smart folder" that not only holds your assets (like SOL or tokens) but also stores information necessary for running certain programs.